dotnet/arcade/README.md

 ### Status of Latest Version of Arcade Being Validated

-- Arcade version `20374.1` was promoted to `.NET Eng - Latest` on July 28th, 2020
+- Arcade will not be promoted due to conflicts between a version of Roslyn in Arcade and Runtime.
-- For validation information, please see this tracking issue: https://github.com/dotnet/core-eng/issues/10339
+- For validation information, please see this tracking issue: https://github.com/dotnet/core-eng/issues/10360

 ## Getting Started